Repository Summary

 Build your workspace:

-The source command may need to be run in each terminal prior to launching a ROS node.
+The source command will need to be run in each terminal prior to launching a ROS node.

 Launch the node and publish data